-Communication: The district and the Early Learning Center communicates the data involving student learning to all of its stakeholders.
+Communication: The district communicates the data involving student learning to all of its stakeholders.
 We have a wealth of assessments that are formal and informal that helps us communicate to parents about their child's educational process.
 We communicate assessment results at board meetings.

 Continuous Improvement: Because the School City of Hobart central administrative staff is very focused on school improvement, principals and teachers are also diligent in seeking to continuously improve Hobart schools and student academic achievement.
-Hobart schools including the Early Learning Center are always evolving, implementing most current research-based strategies and joining forces with local schools and community resources to further education.
+Hobart schools are always evolving, implementing most current research-based strategies and joining forces with local schools and community resources to further education.
 The SCOH provides continuous professional development for staff that leads to school improvement.
-Every Wednesday is Late Start Wednesday for professional development for all teachers in the district and the Early Learning Center has additional development at least one other day of the week.
+Every Wednesday is Late Start Wednesday for professional development for all teachers in the district and each school has additional development at least one other day of the week.
 We do use multiple sources of data to determine new strategies and/or programs that will aid in student learning and better student performance.
 Each school year, data is examined to see what areas of the curriculum need to be examined for the purpose of finding out student needs and deciding on new ways to make improvements in the curriculum.
 It is a continuing process.
 We are constantly collecting, analyzing and applying data to drive our instruction.
 Therefore, we know our students strengths and weaknesses and build instruction around this.
 We also have many opportunities to be trained or train others in assessment tools.
-For us to improve we have to be able to measure our programs.
+For us to improve, we have to be able to measure our programs.
 We do a good job of that.
-Hobart and the Early Learning Center are committed to the process of continuous growth.
-We are constantly analyzing data to seek improvement in instruction so that our students can succeed.
-We also use this data analysis to identify students with greater needs and refer for special education.
-The district and the Early Learning Center use data from multiple sources and that measures multiple aspects of student performance to guide and monitor success and improvement.
+Hobart is committed to the process of continuous growth.
+The district uses data from multiple sources and that measures multiple aspects of student performance to guide and monitor success and improvement.
 Teachers, staff and administrators regularly review and monitor student performance with an intent to improve success and monitor trends.
 Professional and support staffs are trained to evaluate, interpret and use this data.
 Each year we improve on the way we use data to improve instruction and student success.